 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details , so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued

 - follow us on Facebook and Twitter .

 Entry and exit

 A 30 day visa may be issued to Australian citizens at the port of entry.
 Immigration and customs services at land borders only operate during daylight hours.
-To avoid being stranded, travellers are advised to confirm beforehand the time that these services are available.
-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Malawi for the most up to date information.
+To avoid being stranded, travellers are advised to confirm beforehand what time these services are available.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+The nearest Embassy of Malawi is in Tokyo.
+You should contact the Embassy of Malawi for the most up to date information.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
-You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.
 Australian travellers are advised that Provisional Travel Documents are not accepted for travelling or transiting through South Africa.

 Safety and security

 Petty crime, including robbery, pickpocketing and bag snatching is prevalent in Malawi, including on public transport.
 There has been an increase in burglaries in residential areas throughout Malawi.
 Perpetrators of these crimes are frequently armed and may resort to violence if provoked.
 Residents of Blantyre and Limbe should pay close attention to their personal security and be alert to anything suspicious.